ComponentsGuide/components_guide/lib/components_guide_web/templates/react_typescript/tips.html.md

 3. Gather all the leaf HTML elements that all the components produced.
 4. Find the differences since the last render, and build a list of DOM changes to be made.
 5. Actually commit the changes to the DOM.
+6. Register event handlers in a private object owned by React.
-6. Call `useLayoutEffect` hooks.
+7. Call `useLayoutEffect` hooks.
-7. Allow the browser to paint and show the user the changes.
+8. Allow the browser to paint and show the user the changes.
-8. Call `useEffect` hooks.
+9. Call `useEffect` hooks.

 There are a few things to note here.
 The DOM isn’t actually changed until step 5!
 Our components are merely instructions to the React engine.